 Removing Negative Items

 Removing negative items from your credit report can also have a huge positive impact on your credit scores.
-While many people still don’t realize that it’s possible to have negative items removed from their credit reports, there are thousands of people disputing such items with the credit bureaus and getting them removed everyday.
-It’s actually easier than you might think and also a much better alternative then simply waiting years for them to drop off of your credit report.
+While many people still don’t realize that it’s possible to have negative items removed from their credit reports, there are thousands of people disputing such items with the credit bureaus and getting them removed every day.
+It’s actually easier than you might think and also a much better alternative than simply waiting years for them to drop off of your credit report.

 How Long Do Negative Credit Items Stay on Your Report?

 The Fair Credit Reporting Act (FCRA) limits the length of time a credit bureau can report negative items on your credit report.
 Positive and neutral items can be and are usually reported indefinitely.
 Keep in mind that it is possible to have negative items removed from your credit reports.
 The times below are how long the negative items will stay on your credit report if you are unable to get them removed.

 Charged off accounts or accounts that were sent to collections may be reported for up to 7 years plus 180 days from the date of delinquency.

 Charge-offs occur when a creditor decides a debt is not collectible and rather than carry it on their books as an overdue or past due debt, they will eliminate it from their reportable past due accounts.
 By charging off the debt, the company gets an improvement in their accounts receivable report.
 That doesn’t mean the debt has disappeared.
 In most cases, the debt is sold to a “debt buyer” who pays pennies on the dollar for the face value of the debt.
 By purchasing the debt, the debt buyer can now attempt to collect the debt (plus court fees, interest, late charges, etc) by contacting the debtor and taking them to court for the debt’s value plus fees.